-A multidisciplinary team of scientists is using a Florida coral reef as a testing ground for a bold mission – expeditions to near-earth asteroids, the Moon or Mars.
+Exploring a coral reef is a big adventure for most people, but for a multidisciplinary team of dedicated scientists, it’s a testing ground for an even bolder mission – expeditions to near-earth asteroids, the Moon or Mars.

 CastAway: New Frontiers

-Trembanis’ instrument-loaded AUV works with DeepWorker submersibles and SCUBA divers to collect a wide variety of data in a broad number of ways.
+The NEEMO 15 mission, conducted in October 2011, teamed Trembanis’ instrument-loaded AUV with single-operator DeepWorker submersibles and SCUBA divers to collect a wide variety of data in a broad number of ways.

-He strapped a SonTek CastAway CTD to the AUV.
-The CastAway is a rugged, palm-sized instrument that samples conductivity, temperature and depth, profiling the water column and computing sound-speed readings that aid in correcting a host of underwater sonar measurements.
+The CastAway CTD is a rugged, palm-sized instrument that samples conductivity, temperature and depth, profiling the water column and computing sound-speed readings that aid in correcting a host of underwater sonar measurements.

 With a flow-through measurement cell, the durability to operate as deep as 100 meters below the surface, two AA batteries for power, and an onboard datalogger accessed at the surface via Bluetooth, the CastAway is completely self-contained – a perfect fit with the NASA concept.